Mieze/IntelMausiEthernet/README.md

 # IntelMausiEthernet
 OS X driver for Intel onboard LAN

-# Support
+**Support**
 Please refer to the driver's thread on insanelymac.com

 https://www.insanelymac.com/forum/topic/304235-intelmausiethernetkext-for-intel-onboard-lan/

 in case you have further questions, need support or want to submit a problem report.
 Prebuilt binaries can also be found there.
-Support requests here on Github will be ignored!

-# Project Description
+**Project Description**
 A few days before Christmas I started my latest project, a new driver for recent Intel onboard LAN controllers.
 My intention was not to replace hnak's AppleIntelE1000e.kext completely but to deliver best performance and stability on recent hardware.
 That's why I dropped support for a number of older NICs.
 Currently the driver supports:

 - 5 Series